Why Does My Tattoo Look Milky?

 Why Your Tattoo Might Look Milky

 After getting the ink you’ve been dreaming of for months or years, it’s easy to become impatient with the healing process so you can admire your new body art in all its glory.
-However, you can’t rush the process, including all steps – including the milky phase.
+However, you can’t rush the process, including all steps – as well as the milky phase.

 The Milky Phase